 When we decide that we want to run a business of our own what is the first thing that comes to mind?
 “How do I make time to run a business”.
 YIKES right?
-You’re a mom, you run a household, you shuttle the kids to and from, you support your husband.
-Then you make and drive to appointments, you make meals, you volunteer.
+You’re a mom, you run a household, you shuttle the kids to and from, and you support your spouse.
+Then you make and drive to appointments, you make meals, and you volunteer.
 Let’s mention in all that you try to squeeze a shower in there from time to time, right?

-How can you possibly cram anymore into your already packed day; especially enough time to run a business.
+How can you possibly cram any more into your already packed day; especially enough time to run a business?
 Here is the truth, you are NOT as busy as you think you are.
 I know, I know, I can feel the fire in your eyes, that massive eye roll you just gave me.

 But hear me out!

 When I look back on when I started my first successful online business I laugh at myself because I always thought I was soooo busy.
 I had “so much to do” but man did I waste a lot of free time lol.
 Don’t get me wrong, I got down to business eventually, but it wasn’t on a schedule or restricted schedule.
-After all, I was child free and could do what I wanted when I wanted.
+After all, I was child-free and could do what I wanted when I wanted.

 Then my kiddo came along and I got this crazy idea to start a brand new business from scratch.
 I knew how to do what I needed to do, but I had no idea what it was going to take in order to make it happen while raising a kid.
 I put it off for a good bit of time because I was terrified I’d never have enough time.
-BUT I made it happen and I’m here to tell you I didn’t lose my mind (well not from business that is 😉 )
+BUT, I made it happen and I’m here to tell you I didn’t lose my mind (well not from business that is 😉 )

 Being a mom does NOT mean you can’t start a business or be successful at it!

 Sure, being a mompreneur means you’re not going to be able to sit down and knock out 8 hours of work in one sitting.
 But what you do have are good windows of time to accomplish anything you want..
 Truly, it’s just a matter of finding those windows of time and then organizing what needs to be done in those windows.